Skip to main content

 PickedThe items have been picked from stock.

-Ready for FulfilmentThe arrangement is made and waiting to go out or be collected.
+Ready For FulfilmentThe arrangement is made and waiting to go out or be collected.

-Out for DeliveryYour driver is on the way to deliver it.
+Out For DeliveryYour driver is on the way to deliver it.

 FulfilledDone.
 The order has been delivered or collected.